Note: The links below will

 Space Station and the Space Shuttle.
 But in space as at home, somebody

-still has to cook dinner and take out the trash. from two veteran
+still has to cook dinner and take out the trash.
+Learn

 astronauts who helped build the space station.
 Meanwhile, the five